 By the end of four years, you’ll have some pretty reasonable credit history built up.
 By the time I graduated, having never charged more than $350 on the card, using it basically twice a year, and never carrying a balance, my $1200 credit limit was up to $8500 and I had enough credit history to go out into the real world of non-cosigned apartments, utilities, and eventually mortgages.

 The trick, of course, is not to fall into the college student trap of abusing credit cards.

 This is a brilliant idea for all new college students, in my opinion.
-Getting a credit card for the sole purpose of buying textbooks enables you to save some money by buying them online instead of from the campus bookstore, plus if you just use the card for this purpose and then quickly pay off the balance with a check, you’ll build up solid credit.
+Student credit cards used for the sole purpose of buying textbooks allow students to save money by buying their books online instead of from the campus bookstore.
+Plus, if you just use the card for this purpose and then quickly pay off the balance with a check, you’ll build up solid credit.

 Let’s take it a step further.
 Let’s say you are going to buy your books from amazon.com and don’t have a credit card.
 Let’s also say that you’ll have to spend $350 a semester on books for eight semesters.
 If you apply for the amazon.com Visa, you can save $30 off of your first order.
 Plus, with each dollar you spend at amazon, you earn three points in the program; once you reach 2,500 points, amazon issues you a $25 gift certificate.

 So, the first semester, you’ll immediately save $30 on your order.
 You’ll also earn 1,050 points each semester.
 This means that after your third, fifth, and eighth semester orders, you’ll receive a $25 amazon gift certificate that you can use to reduce the book price each semester.
 All told, using the amazon credit card could save you over $100 on something you’d do anyway.

 The trick is to make sure that you won’t use the card for anything else.
 It might make sense for a college student to leave the card with their parents so that there’s no temptation to start charging things up.
 Then they can use the card during breaks to order their books.